Dan Rather: Afghanistan, Reagan, and George H. W. Bush

 During the Soviet–Afghan War, Rather was filmed reporting near the front lines while wearing a traditional mujahideen headdress and garments.
 Rather attracted an Evening News audience (and was nicknamed "Gunga Dan").
 The American comic strip Doonesbury spoofed his actions.

-Rather's reports were later revealed to have been influential to Congressman Charlie Wilson (D-Texas), who led an effort to help the struggling mujahideen.
-The CIA developed its largest covert operation to supply aid and advanced arms to the mujahideen.
-The Soviets eventually quit Afghanistan.
+Rather's reports were later revealed to have influenced Congressman Charlie Wilson (D-Texas), who led an effort to help the mujahideen which included the Taliban.
+The Soviets withdrew from Afghanistan in the late 1980s, shortly before the collapse of the USSR.

-Rather gained the anchor spot on the Evening News.
+Rather was promoted to the anchor spot on the Evening News.
 He was competing with Roger Mudd, a more senior correspondent and a frequent substitute anchor for Walter Cronkite on Evening News.
 Mudd had also anchored the Sunday evening broadcast, but Rather traveled through Afghanistan when news led there.
 A few years into his service as anchor, Rather began wearing sweaters beneath his suit jacket to soften his on-air appearance for viewers.

-During the 1980s, Rather gained further renown for his forceful and skeptical reporting on the Iran–Contra affair.
-He eventually confronted Vice President George H. W. Bush in an on-air interview during the latter's presidential campaign.
+During the 1980s, Rather gained further renown for his forceful and direct reporting of the Iran–Contra affair.
+He questioned Vice President George H. W. Bush in an on-air interview during the latter's presidential campaign.
 Bush referred to Rather's "dead air incident" saying:

-“I want to talk about why I want to be President, why those 41 percent of the people are supporting me.
+I want to talk about why I want to be President, why those 41 percent of the people are supporting me.
 And I don't think it's fair to judge my whole career by a rehash on Iran.
-How would you like it if I judged your career by those seven minutes when you walked off the set in New York?”Rather ignored Bush's comment.
+How would you like it if I judged your career by those seven minutes when you walked off the set in New York?

 Shortly after Iraq invaded Kuwait, Rather secured an interview with Iraqi leader Saddam Hussein.

 On February 24, 2003, Rather conducted another interview with Hussein before the United States' 2003 invasion of Iraq.
-In the interview, Hussein invited Rather to be the moderator of a live television debate between him and George W. Bush.
+In the interview, Hussein invited Rather to be the moderator of a live television debate between himself and George W. Bush.
 The debate never took place.